schalkventer/react-html-connector/README.md

 # 🔌 React HTML Connector &middot; [![](https://travis-ci.org/schalkventer/react-html-connector.svg?branch=master)](https://travis-ci.org/schalkventer/react-html-connect) [![](https://img.shields.io/badge/stability-experimental-orange.svg)](#package-state)

-A JavaScript function that eases integratation of React (or Preact) into existing server-side templating.
+A JavaScript function that eases integratation of [React](https://reactjs.org/) (or [Preact](https://preactjs.com/)) components into existing server-side templating.

 Works with:
 - [Wordpress](https://wordpress.org)
 - [Jekyll](https://jekyllrb.com/)
 - [Django](https://www.djangoproject.com/)

-## Package State
+## Development

 This package is still considered experimental.
-This means that it works as intended, however features may still be change or be removed in radically in future versions.
-It is currently used in-house by the team at [OpenUp](https://github.com/orgs/OpenUpSA), however feel free to try it out and provide feedback.
-If it addresses a use-case that is important to you or you come across any bugs, please let me know at [schalk@openup.org.za](mailto:schalk@openup.org.za).
+This means that it works as intended, however features may still be change or removed in future versions.
+It is currently used in-house by the team at [OpenUp](https://github.com/orgs/OpenUpSA), however feel free to try it out and provide feedback via Github issues.
+If it addresses a use-case that is important to you please let me know at [schalk@openup.org.za](mailto:schalk@openup.org.za).

 ## Usage

 This package is intended to be used as an import into a NodeJS module resolution library like [Webpack](https://webpack.js.org/).

-However it is compiled in accordance with the [UMD JavaScript specification](https://github.com/umdjs/umd).
+However it is built in accordance with the [UMD JavaScript specification](https://github.com/umdjs/umd).
 This means that it can also be imported directly into the browser via a `<script>` tag from the following URL:

 ```
 <script src="http://unpkg.com/react-html-connector"></script>